Researchers from around the world have used The Strong’s collections and archival materials to inform dissertations, books, and other scholarly works.

 - Current curriculum vitae

-- Two letters of reference specific to this project and submitted electronically directly from the reference
+- Two letters of reference specific to this project and submitted electronically directly from the references

 Fellowship Award Requirements